-How do you label plants in your garden?
-Plant markers are quick and easy to make by repurposing everyday items like pebbles, bamboo skewers, corks, containers, shells, cans and even broken terracotta pots … there are loads of creative ideas and I’ve rounded up 20 low cost and decorative DIY options to inspire you to make your own.
+Looking for some inspiration for DIY plant labels?
+Plant markers are quick and easy to make.
+Try repurposing everyday items like pebbles, bamboo skewers, corks, containers, shells, cans and even broken terracotta pots.
+There are loads of creative ideas and I’ve rounded up 20 low cost and decorative options to inspire you to make your own DIY plant labels.

-1) What do you want the label to look like?
+1) What do you want the plant label to look like?

-- Do you prefer a decorative label for a special plant that doubles as garden art?
+- Do you prefer a decorative marker for a special plant that doubles as garden art?

 - Or just something functional and cheap?
 No fuss + no frills!